Azure/azure-cnab-quickstarts/porter/ansible/INSTRUCTIONS.md

 This bundle demonstrates wrapping an existing automated process inside a CNAB bundle.

-Specifically, it uses [Ansible](https://docs.ansible.com/ansible/latest/index.html) to orchestrate the install/uninstall actions for a rudimentary deployment of [Elasticsearch](https://www.elastic.co/elasticsearch) on a VM ScaleSet.
+Specifically, it uses [Ansible](https://docs.ansible.com/ansible/latest/index.html) to orchestrate the install/uninstall actions for a rudimentary deployment of [Elasticsearch](https://www.elastic.co/elasticsearch) on an Azure VM ScaleSet.

 ## Generate a new SSH keypair
 In order to allow Ansible to configure the provisioned VMs, you will need to generate a new SSH keypair before running the bundle.